jeremyrenaudin/plant-biosignal-classification/README.md

 # Plant biosignal classification

-**This notebook aims to classify electrophysiology signals regarding their quality by using machine learning techniques.**
+**This notebook aims to classify electrophysiology signals regarding their quality by using machine learning techniques.**<br/>
 *Please, also find my live presentation on YouTube (in french): https://youtu.be/-pawzPjUb9U?t=2649*

 **Problem:**